France Seeks To Placate Farmers As Protests Flare Up Again - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) France's Prime Minister Gabriel Attal sought to head off fresh farmers' protests Wednesday, as they resumed direct action including dumping produce and blocking roads in pursuit of their demands.

-Attal promised to elevate agriculture "to the status of a fundamental national interest", outlining a agriculture bill designed to address farmers' grievances.
+Attal promised to elevate agriculture "to the status of a fundamental national interest", outlining an agriculture bill designed to address farmers' grievances.

-Already last month, farmers had staged crippling nationwide protests before their unions called for them to be suspended following promises of reform from the government.
+Farmers staged crippling nationwide protests last month before their unions called for them to be suspended after the government promised reforms.

+But this weekend's national agriculture show - a major annual event for both the French public and its politicians - has become a de facto deadline for the government to meet farmers' demands.

 In some of the angriest protests in Europe, French farmers were out in force for more than a week in January, using tractors to block key roads into Paris and other major highways nationwide.